OmniLayer/spec/README.md

 * the specified currency identifier is 0 (bitcoin)
 * the sending address does not have sufficient Mastercoins available to pay the transfer fee

 Implementation Note: It is possible, even likely, that the number of coins calculated to be transferred to an owner's address will have to be rounded to comply with the precision for representing quantities of that coin.
-To reward the owners of the largest quantities and to try to ensure they receive full distributions, it is recommended to first compute the amount for the largest holder and, if necessary, round that amount up to the nearest unit that can be represented for the currency.
+To reward the owners of the largest quantities and to try to ensure they receive full distributions, the following method must be used: compute the amount for the largest holder and, if necessary, round that amount up to the nearest unit that can be represented for the currency.
 Then subtract that rounded amount from the total to be distributed and repeat for the next largest holder until there are no more coins to be distributed.
-This means that holders of lesser amounts may receive zero coins from the distribution.
-When there are multiple owners with exactly the same number of coins, use a predictable, repeatable method to distribute the coins in a known sequence - for instance, in reverse chronological order of activity in the specified currency.
+This means that holders of lesser amounts might receive zero coins from the distribution.
+When there are multiple owners with exactly the same number of coins, compute the distributions to those in alphabetical order by address.

 Say you have grown wealthy and wish to gift all 1000 of your own Quantum Miner digital tokens to the other people holding those tokens.
 The message to do so will use 16 bytes: